NYC Bucket List (From a Local!)

 - Rent a Citi Bike to explore Central Park

-- Spend an afternoon at Luna Park in Coney Island
+- Spend an afternoon at Luna Park in Coney Island, an old-school amusement park

 - People-watch in Washington Square Park